ElectrifAi/pai-gcp-marketplace/README.md

 # Uninstalling the app

-You can delete the NGINX application using the Google Cloud Platform Console, or using the command line.
+You can delete the ProcurementAi application using the Google Cloud Platform Console, or using the command line.

 ## Using the Google Cloud Platform Console